flathub-infra/flatpak-builder-lint/README.md

 Some checks may require network connectivity.

-Errors can be overidden through exceptions.
+Errors can be overridden through exceptions.
 Exceptions must be [submitted to Flathub](https://docs.flathub.org/docs/for-app-authors/linter#exceptions).

 ## Installation